buchi1002/buchi1002/README.md

 ## Topics

-- Symplectic Matroids.
+- Symplectic matroids.

 - $q$-analogue of combinatorial pregeometry (a.k.a. $q$-matroids.)

-- Solutions for AtCoder Problems.
+- Solutions for AtCoder problems.

 ## Open problems

 - The secret to sleeping deeply and waking up refreshed.

-- How to Make up with Your Partner.
+- How to make up with your partner.
   - **Conjecture** : There exists an isomorphism from her heart to the autumn weather.